 For example, material can alter the density, weight and stiffness of your skis.

 In particular, lighter skis which are very stiff can cause chatter.
 An example of these are carbon fibre skis which have the benefit of being extremely lightweight but, being a material that is particularly stiff too, can lead to chatter.

-Light and stiff materials are less able to absorb excess energy generated by fast turns where skis have a lot of pressure on them.
+Light and stiff materials such as foam are less able to absorb excess energy generated by fast turns where skis have a lot of pressure on them.
 This extra energy then instead generates chatter.

-Other, denser materials are better equipped to damped this chatter by absorbing some of the extra energy you will generate in faster turns, reducing the chatter you will experience.
+Other, denser materials such as wood are better equipped to damped this chatter by absorbing some of the extra energy you will generate in faster turns, reducing the chatter you will experience.